tarantool/doc/doc/book/box/box_session.rst

     **Example #2**

-    After the following series of requests, the server will write a message using the :ref:`log <log-module>` module whenever any user connects or disconnects.
+    After the following series of requests, a Tarantool instance will write a message using the :ref:`log <log-module>` module whenever any user connects or disconnects.

     .. code-block:: lua_tarantool